 Within Blackbraes National Park are two resources reserves—Moonstone Hill and Kennedy Road Gravel.
 The park and two reserves cover about 52,000ha, and straddle two bioregions—the Einasleigh Uplands and Gulf Plains.
 Undulating hills and ranges surround basalt outcrops, black soil plains and seasonal swamps.
 The park and reserves are above 850m elevation providing a wetter and generally cooler climate compared with the surrounding country.

 Moonstone Hill Resources Reserve—a volcanic vent—is popular for fossicking gem-quality feldspar called moonstone.
 Moonstone emits a silvery-white to blue colour when turned in certain directions.
 Fossicking in the reserve requires a licence.

-- Leave pets at home—domestic animals are not permitted in national parks.
+- Domestic animals are not permitted in national parks.
+Leave your pets at home.

 - Toilets are not provided.
 Bury human waste and toilet paper at least 15cm deep and 100m from camping areas, fire trails and any water bodies to guard against pollution and the spread of disease.